 Emeli Sandé’s video “Clown” is simple, subtle and artistic but nevertheless conveys a very clear and disturbing message about the music industry and those that rule it.
 Is “Clown” about Emeli Sandé “selling her soul” to the elite?
 We’ll look at the meaning of the song and music video.

 Emeli Sandé is an English-born Scottish singer whose album Our Version of Events became the best selling album of 2012 in the UK.
-With three number one singles and widespread critical acclaim, Sandé is set to win a slurry of awards in 2013 and possibly more recognition “across the pond”.
+With three number one singles and widespread critical acclaim, Sandé is set to win a flurry of awards in 2013 and possibly more recognition “across the pond”.
 Did her recent success come with a hefty price tag?
 Judging by the message conveyed in her single Clown, yes, yes it did.

 It certainly doesn’t take much analytical effort to understand that Clown portrays the music industry as a monolithic, coercive and even dangerous entity, lead by powerful people who demand nothing less than total submission from their chosen artists.
 In exchange for success, a damning contract (akin to an oath) must be signed that not only leads to relinquishing creative control, but, on a higher level, relinquishing an artist’s very soul.
 Is this why Sandé became an important part of the London Olympics’ Ceremonies (a seemingly blatant elitist occult ritual), where she sang in a disturbing segment entitled “Abide With Me”, which told the story of a young child giving away his soul to a malevolent entity?
 Maybe.
 Let’s look at the video.